Coverage Compliance Task Force

 Possible strategies to explore include jurisdictional misclassification task forces, inter-agency data sharing, state fund programs, construction premium fraud efforts and stop-work orders, union presentations and tips, criminal prosecutions, and technology solutions.

-The task force will organize a half-day working session at The Forum 2020 to bring together jurisdictional representatives and industry experts to discuss challenges and solutions to obtaining compliant workers’ compensation coverage for all employees.
+The task force will organize a half-day working session to bring together jurisdictional representatives and industry experts to discuss challenges and solutions to obtaining compliant workers’ compensation coverage for all employees.

 In addition, the task force will organize a program highlighting effective solutions for the 106th Convention.
 The task force will develop a summary report to share findings and present opportunities for progress by the industry.